tadpoleloop/idle_apocalypse_event_planner/README.md

 # Event Planner Version 0.1
 ## What is it?

-This app allows your to input the current state of the event you are in and it will calculate for you a plan.
+This app allows your to input the current state of the event you are in and it will create an event plan for you.
 This plan consists of a schedule of upgrades (and possibly toggles for *lost in time* and *through the portal* events).

 ## How does it work?